EikenDram/kube-build/kubernetes/README.md

 - `keycloak` - managing single-sign on access for cluster resources

-- `traefik-ui` - traefik dashboard
+- `oauth2` - reverse proxy for using keycloak for auth

 - `dashboard` - kubernetes dashboard

 - `portainer` - UI for managing the cluster

+- `traefik-ui` - traefik dashboard

 - `registry-ui` - UI for our private docker registry